 Shop at the local markets

-Whenever I get to a new place, I make a beeline for the local market.
-I love the energy of a good city market, and I think it is a great place to get a first feel for the local way of life and culture.
+A market is a great place to get a first feel for the local way of life and culture.
 Besides, much of a country’s culture can be understood by knowing what the locals eat.
-The same can be said for Georgetown Guyana.
+The same can be said for Georgetown, Guyana.

-Sure enough, one of the nicest things to do in Georgetown, Guyana, is visiting Bourda Market.
+Sure enough, one of the nicest things to do in Georgetown is visiting Bourda Market.
 This is a great place to see, buy and try delicious fresh produce.
-Sellers are usually quite nice (though I have to say I met some grumpy ones too!) and are happy to offer tastings of the best fruit they have for sale.
+Sellers are usually quite nice and happy to offer tastings of the best fruit they have for sale.

 Another thing you should not miss on is fresh coconut.
-To me, drinking coconut water straight from the fruit is a sign I am in the tropics.
 There are several places around the market that sell really cold coconut, cutting it open for you.
 It’s a great way to stay fresh and hydrated!

 Keep an eye out for other delicious tropical fruits such as mango, papaya and pineapple, and check out the avocados.
-I don’t think I have ever seen avocados as big as those I have seen at Bourda Market!
-All the produce, all the colors and the busy, friendly vibe make visiting Bourda Market one of the things to do in Georgetown, Guyana.
+I don’t think I have ever seen avocados as big as those for sale at Bourda Market!

 Another market to is Starbroek Market – this actually is one of Georgetown, Guyana, landmarks and one of its more famous buildings, thanks to its cast-iron structure, and the clock tower which dates back to the 1700s (although the current structure dates back to the 1880s).